atomisthq/docs/docs/developer/client.md

 persistent applications.

-1.  **Authentication** - When the automation client starts up, it connects to the automation API and authenticates using the [GitHub personal access token][token] you have provided in your client configuration file.
-This token has _read:org_ scope, allowing the automation API to establish who you are and your GitHub organization memberships.
+1.  **Authentication** - When the automation client starts up, it connects to the automation API and authenticates using the API key you have provided in your client configuration file.

-2.  **Registration** - Once your identity has been established, the client registers its automations, i.e., the bot commands it provides and the events it wants to receive, with the Slack teams specified in your client configuration.
-If Atomist does not recognize your Slack team or your GitHub identity is not connected to any member of that Slack team, registration will fail and the client will exit with an unsuccessful status.
+2.  **Registration** - Once your identity has been established, the client registers its automations, i.e., the bot commands it provides and the events it wants to receive, with the Atomist workspaces specified in your client configuration.
+If Atomist does not recognize your workspace ID or the provided API key is not connected to any member of that workspace, registration will fail and the client will exit with an unsuccessful status.

 3.  **Listening** - After authentication and registration is completed successfully, the WebSocket connection is established and the